Creating and Running a VitePress Project with ServBay

 https://vitepress-cleanurl.servbay.demo

-).
-For clean URLs, you can access pages without the.html
+, you can now access them without the.html

 .

-By following this guide, you’ve learned how to create, develop, and deploy a VitePress documentation website using ServBay.
-ServBay simplifies Node.js environment management and local web server configuration.
-Whether you need a reverse proxy for development or static file serving for production, ServBay makes it easy — and automatically provides custom domains and SSL certificate support.
+Following this guide, you’ve learned to create, develop, and deploy a VitePress documentation site in the ServBay environment.
+ServBay greatly simplifies Node.js management and local web server setup—whether you need reverse proxy for development or static file serving for production.
+Plus, you get hassle-free custom domain and SSL certificate support.